atgrier/GMR-Dash-Instrument/README.md

 A double-tap in this mode re-initializes the IMU, which can be useful in case the microcontroller stops receiving data from it.

-# Heading Indicator
+### Heading Indicator

-There are no specific operations allowed in this mode.
+There are no operations specific to the heading indicator..

 ## Project Dependencies
 - https://github.com/Seeed-Studio/Seeed_Arduino_RoundDisplay